Java

 </dependency>

-Import in your package
+Import to your code

 import io.micrometer.logzio.LogzioConfig;